Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ## Wireframes

-* Below you can view the dekstop wireframe for the memory game:
+* You can view the dekstop wireframe for the memory game here:
 ![desktop](https://github.com/adilkhr/my-ms2-project/blob/master/wireframes/wire%20frames%20for%20ms2%20desktop.pdf)

-* Below you can view the mobile wireframe for the memory game:
+* You can view the mobile wireframe for the memory game here:
 ![phone](https://github.com/adilkhr/my-ms2-project/blob/master/wireframes/wire%20frames%20for%20ms2%20mobile.pdf)